mlbridge/mlbridge.github.io/README.md

 To add your own model, you can either use the ML Bridge User Interface to train a new model or you can train a model on your own without the ML Bridge User Interface.
-If you use the ML Bridge User Interface to train the model the model will be saved in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
+If you use the ML Bridge User Interface to train the model will be saved in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
 If you would like to create a model on your own then and then train it as you wish, you are free to do so.
-Once the training is complete please save the model as: `your_model_name.hdf5` file in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
+Once the training is complete please save the model as:
+`your_model_name.hdf5` file in the `mlbridge/mlbridge-machine-learning/saved_models` directory.
 For example: If your model name is new_model, the name of the hdf5 file would be `new_model.hdf5`.
 Next, go to the